 Become an educator first.
 When you’ve successfully mastered that, you can move on to being an advertiser.

-Also, prove that you’re an expert by sharing endorsements you’ve received.
-That’s especially important if they’re from people who are well-known in the business community.
+Also, prove that you’re an expert by sharing endorsements you’ve received and use quotes or content from fellow experts in your emails – and if it helps, you can get an endorsement or direct quote from them personally.
+That’s especially important if they’re from people who are well-known in the business community in general and in your in your industry in particular.

-When a customer tells you how much you’ve helped him or her, ask for a quotation that you can use as an endorsement.
+When a customer tells you how much you’ve helped him or her, ask for a quotation or testimonial that you can use as an endorsement.
 Then, include that quotation in an upcoming email blast.

 If your business offers more than one service, then use your B2B email marketing to cross-sell your services.

-Start by segmenting your email list into groups of people who subscribe to just one service.
-Make a separate list for each service.
+Start by segmenting your email list into groups of people who subscribe to just one service or buy just one type of product.
+Make a separate list for each segment of service subscribers.

-Then, promote one of your other services to people on each list.
-In other words, promote a service that those people aren’t using.
+Then, promote one of your related services to people on each list.
+In other words, promote a service that those people aren’t using but could find particularly helpful.

-The good news is that you can create a marketing message that appeals to each segment because you already know something about their interests.
-They subscribe to one of your services.
+The good news is that you can create a marketing message that appeals to each segment because you already know something about their interests, since they already subscribe to one of your services.

-So here’s the plan: develop a marketing message that will resonate with people who subscribe to each service.
+So here’s the B2B email marketing plan: develop a marketing message that will resonate with people who subscribe to each service.
 They’ll view it as a personalized email.

 For example, let’s say you’re running a digital marketing company that offers a portfolio of services including conversion rate optimization (CRO), social media marketing (SMM), pay-per-click (PPC), and search engine marketing (SEM).
 People can choose one or more of the services that you offer for a monthly fee.